YehorP/Interview/README.md

+#Important
-Important make sure that ports 3000 and 4200 is opened on your pc
+make sure that ports 3000 and 4200 is opened on your pc and lastest stable node version installed

 Backend
 1. open ./interview-task-backend